rbajaj1997/50-day-challenge/README.md

 - Read more about the `whitespace` css property.
 In this project it was used to prevent text elements from not wrapping.
 - Lot of css variables were used and their importance was evident.

+---

+### Day 8 - Form Wave Animation

+- The label elements were dynamically changed in this project just so that we could implement the wave animation.
+Also notice the way different animation delays were given to the span elements.
+- One thing I learnt in this project is that often styling on inline elements does not work.
+We need to convert them to block elements specially for positioning.

+---

+### Day 9 - Sound Board

+- Html `audio` elements were used in this project. `play()` method is for playing songs.
+To stop the songs we have to first pause it using `pause()` method and then set `currentTime` property to 0.
+- Also we created elements dynamically and appended them to body here.